dianacornejo/compbio-recipes/docker-recipes.md

 * `statgen-setup build --tutorial nps --tag <version number>`.
 Using this script  the image is build and pushed to dockerhub so no further steps are necessary.

+* `statgen-setup launch --tutorial [NAME] --my-name [USER_NAME]`.
+This command is used to lauch a container from a docker image already created and uploaded to the repository.

 * `statgen-setup login --tutorial [tutorial name] --my-name [diana]`.
 Example: `statgen-setup login --tutorial nps --my-name diana` Use this command to run a specific tutorial.
 Don't forget to use a unique name.

 * `statgen-setup clean`.
 To shutdown all containers and clean up the dangling ones.
 Run as a root.
 You should do this before building a new container and running it, so the changes in the dockerfile can take place.